 CERLAC fellows are committed to providing an advanced interdisciplinary education on the LAC region for York University students at all levels.
 Through their undergraduate teaching and graduate supervision and mentorship, they have played a key role in shaping Canada's distinct LACS tradition by forming multiple generations of Canadian LAC scholars.

-Led by CERLAC fellows, the undergraduate Latin American and Caribbean Studies Program (LACS) at York is grounded in a strong interdisciplinary faculty of area specialists.
-The program allows students interested in the Latin American and Caribbean region to pursue a minor in LACS through the International Development Studies program in the Faculty of Liberal Arts and Professional Studies.
-The LACS program offers introductory core courses in Latin American and Caribbean Studies as well as other introductory and upper-level courses in Development Studies and other departments.
+Led by CERLAC fellows, the undergraduate Latin American and Caribbean Studies minor is housed in the International Development Studies program and is grounded in a strong interdisciplinary faculty of area specialists.
+The program allows students interested in the Latin American and Caribbean region to pursue a minor through the International Development Studies program in the Faculty of Liberal Arts and Professional Studies.
+The minor offers introductory core courses in Latin American and Caribbean Studies as well as other introductory and upper-level courses in Development Studies and other departments.
 The core courses introduce and develop interdisciplinary perspectives on the region while integrating knowledge on the region obtained in other courses.
-CERLAC's presence affords undergraduate LACS students access to a wide variety of events related to the LAC region as well as a dynamic LAC research culture.
+CERLAC's presence offers undergraduates taking a minor in LACS with the possibility to access to a wide variety of events related to the LAC region as well as a dynamic LAC research culture.

 CERLAC certifies graduate student LACS scholarship through its Graduate Diploma.
 Under the supervision of a CERLAC fellow, students in the diploma program pursue both breadth and depth of knowledge of the LAC region through regular coursework, participation in CERLAC activities, and original research.
 Many students gain opportunities for research and publication through participation in fellows' research projects.
 CERLAC also supports graduate student fieldwork and career development by facilitating linkages with universities, NGOs, and other institutions in the region, and by granting awards and prizes for student research.